Judgment No. 2715

 ILOAT reference: Article 6(2) of the Rules of the Tribunal and Article VII, paragraph 2, of the Statute of the Tribunal

-complaint; complaint allowed; complaint allowed in part; grounds; receivability; time limit; correction of complaint; delay; appraisal of evidence; disclosure of evidence; iloat statute; flaw; consequence
+complaint; complaint allowed; complaint allowed in part; grounds; receivability of the complaint; time limit; correction of complaint; delay; appraisal of evidence; disclosure of evidence; iloat statute; flaw; consequence

 "[T]he complaint incorrectly states that it seeks the setting aside of the 'Organization's decision of 5 July 2004' to end the complainant's employment contract, whereas the Secretary General's decision to that effect is in fact dated 10 August 2004, and 5 July 2004 is the date of the Administration Committee's opinion, which is not challengeable.
 However, the complainant's intention, which must be ascertained without taking into account this purely factual error, was plainly to challenge the Secretary General's decision of 10 August 2004."